The Elephant in the Room is a feature film I wrote and directed.

 As the inauguration of the new President approaches, can they get past their divergent views and give this thing a chance?

-I wrote the script a couple years ago with the intention of raising $100,000-$200,000 to make it.
+I wrote the script a couple years ago with the intention of raising the funds to make it independently.
+Which I’ve now done!
+And we’re looking to cast it.

-But I’ve just signed an interim agreement with SAG-Aftra to become one of those truly “indie” projects their members can work on despite the strike.
+The good news is that I’ve just signed an interim agreement with SAG-Aftra to become one of those truly “indie” projects their members can work on despite the strike.

 It took a while for the union to make that happen for us (apparently they’re deluged with applications), and now I have less than a month before my planned start date.